The-Bug-Bashers/SAAI/backend/README.md

-The API receives requests from the web-page and then uses the SaniAlarm API to completate further actions
+The API receives requests from the web-page and then uses the SaniAlarm API to complete further actions
 # API endpoints:

 ## /sum
 - Purpose: Testing if the API is currently working.
-- Caling: `POST /sum`
+- Calling: `POST /sum`
   - Body: `{"num1":X, "num2":X}`
 - Receiving: addition of values num1 and num2
-- Eample:
+- Example:
   - request: `POST /sum`
     - Body: `{"num1":23, "num2":19}`
   - response:

   ## /infoscreen
-- Purpose: Displaying who is currently on duty (for example at the Scool entrance or on the alerting page)
+- Purpose: Displaying who is currently on duty (for example at the School entrance or on the alerting page)
-- Caling: `GET /infoscreen`
+- Calling: `GET /infoscreen`
-- Receiving: All Timetable events that are or where Active at the current day orderd by statrting time, If individual TimetableEvents are currently active, If at minimum 1 TimeTableEvent is currently Active, When the next timetableEvent is going to be acive.
+- Receiving: All Timetable events that are or where Active at the current day ordered by starting time, If individual TimetableEvents are currently active, If at minimum 1 TimeTableEvent is currently Active, When the next timetableEvent is going to be acive.
-- Receiving: (all posybilityes)
+- Receiving: (all possibilities)
   - "next_active": `"Not Today anymore", if No TimetableEvents are going to be active untill midnight`, `"Now", if at minimum 1 TimetableEvent is currently active` or  `"XXh, XXmmin", time to the next TimeTableEvent`
   - "events": [ { "start_time": `"XX:XX", Starttime `, "is_active": `true, if furrently active ` or `false if currently not active`, "end_time": `"XX:XX", Endtime`, "responsible_users": `[ "User1", "User2", all users, that are going to get alerted if thsi Timetable-event is active ]` } ]

-- Eample:
+- Example:
   - request: `GET /infoscreen`
   - response:
     `{ "next_active": "2h, 16min", "events": [ { "start_time": "03:00", "is_active": false, "end_time": "04:00", "responsible_users": [ "TestSanni1" ] }, { "start_time": "07:00", "is_active": false,"end_time": "08:00", "responsible_users": [        "TestSanni2", "Admin 2" ] } ] }`